Zuehlke/software-engineering-corner/drafts/web_dev_tools.md

 Complexity, security, scalability, cost, supported programming languages, and platform support are the factors recommended to check in advance.

 ## Chrome Developer Tools
-When we generally speak about dev tools, the first that comes into everybody’s mind is the Chrome Developer Tools.
+When we generally speak about dev tools, the first that comes into everybody’s mind are the Chrome Developer Tools.
 And that’s all right.
-That is one of the most known and used WebDevTools.
+That is one of the most known and used web dev tools.
 The tool has a set of web editing and debugging utilities built into the Google Chrome browser.
 It helps view and update webpages and styles, debug Javascript code, and optimize websites from within the browser.
 It has a tool called Lighthouse, which can perform audits on web pages and auto-generate reports based on performance, accessibility, progressive web apps (PWA), and SEO.
 Chrome DevTool can also perform local overrides and has web design features, like its inspect element tool or color picker.